Golden Milk Recipe (Turmeric Milk)

 If you do make the milk with fresh ginger or turmeric root, you may, you may want to strain the milk before drinking to remove any small pieces.
 You can use a fine mesh sieve or nut milk bag to strain out the bits of root for smoother milk.

-How can I sweeten golden milk?
+How do you sweeten golden milk?

 You can drink golden milk unsweetened but I prefer it lightly sweetened.
 I usually use 1 medjool date, 1-2 teaspoons of pure maple syrup or a few drops of organic stevia to sweeten my golden milk.